Love Lady Larla

 “She fled your house,” Shine said, swallowing the rush of anger.
 “I treated her the best that I could.
 Cave-air-strangulation.
 No one murdered her and I won’t stand for the accusation.”

 “You killed her!”
-The mother’s cheeks pounded red; her eyes pierced Shine like arrow tips.
+The mother’s cheeks purpled and her eyes pierced Shine like arrow tips.
 She bellowed a half-scream that alerted the people by The Hole.
 Shine steadied her breathing and fought to swallow her ever-widening smile.
 She would never be able to reason with the woman.
 Her fingers ached, begging to curl into a fist, but her mind resisted.

 “She grew sick.
 Cave-air-strangulation.
 I already told you.”